-Windows DVD Maker was a free DVD authoring tool that was included in some editions of the Windows Vista and Windows 7 operating systems.
+Windows DVD Maker was a free DVD authoring tool that was included in some editions of Windows Vista and Windows 7.
 Unfortunately, even though it was used by many people, Microsoft decided to stop including it in their operating systems, starting with Windows 8.
-If you use a computer running Windows 8, Windows 8.1 or Windows 10, you won't find it included.
+If you use a computer running Windows 10 or Windows 8.1, you won't find it included.
 We thought it would be a good idea for us to look for free alternatives to Windows DVD Maker and share them with you.
 These are the best free alternatives to Windows DVD Maker that we could find:

 1. DVD Styler

 DVD Styler is a cross-platform free DVD authoring application, meaning you can use it both in Windows and Linux.
 This application lets you create and burn your own DVDs.
 It includes most of the DVD authoring tools any video enthusiast wants, like designing your own interactive DVD menu or using a menu from a given list of templates.
 Also, it lets you create photo slideshows, add multiple subtitles and audio tracks for your videos.